rorosaga/C_whale/README.md

 # C_whale 🐳
-C based language for Dockerfile management, image and container deployment.
+C-based language for Dockerfile management, image, and container deployment.

 ## Table of Contents